-Patients must be referred for non-directive pregnancy support counselling services by a GP.
-GPs are not required to use a specific form to refer patients for these services.
-The referral may be a letter or note to an eligible allied health professional signed and dated by the referring GP.
+Patients must be referred for non-directive pregnancy support counselling services by a GP or medical practitioner.
+GPs/medical practitioners are not required to use a specific form to refer patients for these services.
+The referral may be a letter or note to an eligible allied health professional signed and dated by the referring GP/medical practitioner.

-Patients may be referred by a GP to more than one eligible allied health professional for eligible non-directive pregnancy support counselling services (for example, where a patient does not wish to continue receiving services from the provider they were referred to in the first instance).
-However, Medicare benefits are only available for a maximum of three (3) non-directive pregnancy support counselling services to which items 4001, 81000, 81005 and 81010 apply, per patient, per pregnancy.
+Patients may be referred by a GP or medical practitioner to more than one eligible allied health professional for eligible non-directive pregnancy support counselling services (for example, where a patient does not wish to continue receiving services from the provider they were referred to in the first instance).
+However, Medicare benefits are only available for a maximum of three (3) non-directive pregnancy support counselling services to which items 792, 4001, 81000, 81005 and 81010 apply, per patient, per pregnancy.